Five-Prayers/five-prayers-android/README.md

 Therefore, the app does not collect any data without your consent.
 Five Prayers Android's privacy policy explains in detail what data is sent and stored when you send a crash report, or a comment.

+## Translating

+Do you want to help Five Prayers Android becoming international ?
+Five Prayers Android currently supports [the following languages]( app/src/main/res).

+To add a new translation just add a pull request with a new `strings.xml` file inside a `values-xx` folder (where `xx` is a [two-letter ISO 639-1 language code](https://en.wikipedia.org/wiki/ISO_639-1)).

+An updated version of the English version translation is [available here](app/src/main/res/values/strings.xml).

+If a translation in your language is already available, please check it and eventually fix it (all the strings should be listed, not just a subset).

+## Contributing

+Feel free to open issues/pull requests to help me improve this project.

+When reporting a new Issue, make sure to attach Screenshots, Videos or GIFs of the problem you are reporting.
+When submitting a new PR, make sure tests are all green.
+Write new tests if necessary.

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)